 Mabel’s Labels, for example, invites new subscribers to take a short survey to learn the preferences of their audience better.

 After-purchase customer feedback survey

 It is all about customer experience with your service or product.
 Asking about it, you can identify the product’s strong and weak points, or find out what updates your customers would like to see in the future.

-Monitoring customer feedback on social media, you can give a prompt response to anything your customers have to say:
+Social media is another channel to gather valuable customer feedback.
+By monitoring your social media channels, you can give a prompt response to anything your customers have to say:

-- Thank those who leave positive feedback;
+- thank those who leave positive feedback;

-- Give any information about your company that the customers may need;
+- give any information about your company that the customers may need;